 How a Mechanic’s Lien Works

-A mechanic’s lien allows for businesses within the construction industry to ensure they are paid for the services or goods they provide.
-The first step to collecting on unpaid debts is giving a 20 to 30 day notice to the homeowner, allowing them the opportunity to arrange to make payment on the goods.
+A mechanic’s lien allows for businesses within the construction industry to ensure their clients pay for the services or goods they have provided.
+The first step to collecting on unpaid debts is giving a 20 to 30 day notice to the homeowner.
+This time period allows them the opportunity to arrange to make payment on the goods.

-Next, the business must file a claim of the mechanic’s lien, which is enforcing payment on the debt.
-This document must be filed between 60 days and six months after the goods or services were provided.
-If this time frame passes, the lien will be considered invalid.
+Next, the business must file a claim of the mechanic’s lien.
+This lien enforces payment on the debt.
+The business owner must file this document between 60 days and six months after they have provided the goods or services.
+If this time frame passes, the courts will consider the lien invalid.

-Why Hire a Lawyer to Handle a Mechanic’s Lien
+Why Hire a Lawyer to Handle Unpaid Debt

-If you are a supplier or contractor working in Atlanta and the surrounding areas and you are struggling to collect on unpaid debt, considering hiring a debt collection attorney to help you file and enforce a mechanic’s lien.
-To learn more about your options for collecting on unpaid debt, click here or call 678-566-6800 to speak with an attorney at Howe & Associates Debt Collection Attorneys.
+If you are a supplier or contractor and you are struggling to collect on unpaid debt, consider hiring a debt collection attorney.
+An attorney can help you file and enforce a mechanic’s lien.
+To learn more about your options for using a mechanic’s lien to collect on an unpaid debt call 678-566-6800 to speak with an attorney at Howe & Associates Debt Collection Attorneys.